MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-bing-maps.md

 ## Privacy notice

-If you enable the Bing Maps feature, address information is automatically sent over the internet to the Bing Maps service to display an online map of the address within this application.
-If you click on Bing Maps within this application, you will be redirected to [www.bing.com/maps](https://www.bing.com/maps).
+If you enable the Bing Maps feature, the application automatically sends address information over the internet to the Bing Maps service.
+This process displays an online map of the address within the application.
+If you select Bing Maps within the application, you're redirected to [www.bing.com/maps](https://www.bing.com/maps).
 Your use of Bing Maps is also governed by the [Bing Maps End User Terms of Use](https://go.microsoft.com/?linkid=9710837).
-Your administrator can turn the Bing Maps feature on or off from the Microsoft Dataverse system settings as described above.
-Turning the Bing Maps app off makes the feature unavailable in this application.
+Your administrator can turn the Bing Maps feature on or off from the Microsoft Dataverse system settings as described earlier.
+Turning off the Bing Maps app makes the feature unavailable in this application.
 Information sent to Bing Maps is subject to [Microsoft Privacy and Cookies](https://go.microsoft.com/fwlink/p/?linkid=521839).